 - Delinquency: Any member whose dues are not received by the last working day of the member's renewal month is automatically terminated as a member, and all privileges of the Association are withdrawn.

 The officers of this Association are President, President-elect, Vice President, Secretary, and Treasurer.

 - Serves as the official representative of the Association and presides at all meetings of the House of Delegates and the Board of Directors.

-- Serves ex officio on all committees and task forces of the Board and the Association except the Nominating and Leadership Development Committee
+- Serves ex officio on all committees and task forces of the Board and the Association except the Nominating Committee.

 - Facilitates continuity in transition of the office of the President.